myokit/examples/README.md

 They accompany the detailed information on the individual classes and methods found in the [API documentation](https://myokit.readthedocs.io).
 Software developers may also want to check out Myokit's [github repository](https://github.com/myokit/myokit/).

+- **Before you begin**:

+## 0. Before you begin

-- **Before you begin**: If you're not sure how to use these examples, start here.
+1. **How to use these notebooks**: If you're not sure how to use these examples, start here.
    [![View on github](img/github.svg)](examples/0-1-before-you-begin.ipynb)
    [![View on nbviewer](img/nbviewer.svg)](https://nbviewer.jupyter.org/github/myokit/myokit-examples/blob/main/examples/0-1-before-you-begin.ipynb)

+2. **Installation instructions**: These are currently at http://myokit.org/install, but will be moved here eventually.

+3. **Quick start guide**: This section will provide quick start guide based on real life examples, without going into technical detail.
+For users who prefer to jump in at the deep end!
+Will be based on [existing tutorials](http://myokit.org/tutorial/).

 ## 1. Running simulations